-- Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget. - It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget.

-- 2023/24 draft budget cash flow estimated that the municipality will have R112 million at year end. - It is anticipated that the municipality will have R112 million at year end provided the applied collection rate of 65% is maintained throughout the year.
+- Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget. - It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget. - 2023/24 final budget cash flow estimated that the municipality will have R40 million at year end. - the applied collection rate of 38.1% is maintained throughout the year.
 As well as the cost containment measures are applied effectively as detailed in the recovery plan.